Cyrus Vance: Secretary of State

-Later career in law and as Special Envoy
+Later career in law and as special envoy

 In 1991, he was named Special Envoy of the Secretary-General of the United Nations for Croatia and proposed the Vance plan for solution of conflict in Croatia.
 Authorities of Croatia and Serbia agreed to Vance's plan, but the leaders of SAO Krajina rejected it, even though it offered Serbs quite a large degree of autonomy by the rest of the world's standards, as it did not include full independence for Krajina.
 He continued his work as member of Zagreb 4 group.
 The plan they drafted, named Z-4, was effectively superseded when Croatian forces retook the Krajina region (Operation Storm) in 1995.

 In January 1993, as the United Nations Special Envoy to Bosnia, Vance and Lord David Owen, the EU representative, began negotiating a peace plan for the ending the War in Bosnia.
 The plan was rejected, and Vance announced his resignation as Special Envoy to the UN Secretary-General.
 He was replaced by Norwegian Foreign Minister Thorvald Stoltenberg.

 In 1997, he was made the original honorary chair of the American Iranian Council.

-Later life and death
+Later life

 Vance was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 In 1993, Vance was awarded the United States Military Academy's Sylvanus Thayer Award.

 In 1995 he again acted as Special Envoy of the Secretary-General of the United Nations and signed the interim accord as witness in the negotiations between the Republic of Macedonia and Greece.
 Vance was a member of the Trilateral Commission.

 Vance also served on the board of directors of IBM, Pan American World Airways, Manufacturers Hanover Trust, U.S. Steel, and The New York Times, as a trustee of the Yale Corporation, as chairman of the board of the Rockefeller Foundation, and vice chairman of the Council on Foreign Relations.

+Death

-Vance suffered for several years from Alzheimer's disease, and died at Mount Sinai Medical Center in New York City on January 12, 2002, aged 84, of pneumonia and other complications.
+Vance suffered for several years from Alzheimer's disease, and died at Mount Sinai Hospital in New York City, on January 12, 2002, aged 84, of pneumonia and other complications.
 His funeral was held at the Church of the Heavenly Rest in Manhattan.
-His remains were interred at the Arlington National Cemetery in Arlington, Virginia.
+His remains are interred at the Arlington National Cemetery in Arlington County, Virginia.
 His wife Grace died in New York City on March 22, 2008, at the age of 89.